What is Two-Phase Orthodontic Treatment?

 Who Needs Two-Phase Orthodontic Treatment?

-Dr. Sankey and our team at Flower Mound Orthodontics work with children on an individual basis to develop treatment plans that are right for them.
-We take a conservative approach to orthodontic care and only recommend treatment when deemed necessary.
+Dr. Sankey and our team at Flower Mound Orthodontics work with children individually to develop treatment plans that are right for them.
+We take a conservative approach to orthodontic care and only recommend treatment when necessary.
 After your child completes their orthodontic evaluation, we will discuss their results and determine if treatment is needed.

-The first phase of treatment is suggested to prevent a problem from developing, address a developing problem, and to help guide jaw bone growth.
-Dr. Sankey will recommend first phase treatment if your child’s orthodontic problem will create an imbalance between your their teeth, gums, face, and jaw.
+The first phase of treatment is suggested to prevent a problem from developing, address a developing problem, and help guide jaw bone growth.
+Dr. Sankey will recommend first-phase treatment if your child’s orthodontic problem will create an imbalance between your teeth, gums, face, and jaw.

 We may suggest two-phase treatment to correct these types of orthodontic issues:

 - The spacing of the teeth

 - Overlapping teeth or deep bites

 - Jaw growth issues or jaws that are not in proportion to each other

 - Protruding teeth